adobe/phased-testing/CONTRIBUTING.md

 * Passed Unit Tests
 * Code Coverage may not go down
 * The sonar quality gate should remain green
+* All new files need to ontain the license header.
+This can be achived by running `mvn license:format`.

 These validations are done automatically through github actions.